MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M06-Unit 8 secure your virtual hub using Azure Firewall Manager.md

 + Task 5: Create a firewall policy and secure your hub
 + Task 6: Associate the firewall policy
 + Task 7: Route traffic to your hub
-+ Task 8: Test the firewall
++ Task 8: Test the application rule
 + Task 9: Test the network rule

 ## Task 1: Create two spoke virtual networks and subnets